-The end of summer is drawing near, which means that both schools and organizations are starting a new season.
 The pandemic has dramatically changed how we learn and work; from home, in the cloud, and with Teams.
 These shifts are reflected in the job market as well.
 Currently, not all vacancies can be filled with suitable candidates, with a noticeable gap between supply and demand of digitally skilled people.
 In a series of three blogs, of which this is the first, we’ll dive into recent developments and opportunities in the job market, and how we can help to close the gap between supply and demand.

 Consequences of the pandemic

 The pandemic shocked Europe’s economy—and the repercussions are ongoing.
 The European Centre for the Development of Vocation Training (Cedefop) predicts that almost seven million jobs in the European Union (EU) will be lost or not created by 2022 because of COVID-19.
 More specifically, the pandemic also affects the Dutch economy and job market.

 Historical mismatch in the job market

 The standout occupations that actually did well during the pandemic were those in the information and communications sectors.
 Statistics Netherlands (CBS) reports that this causes some tension in the job market: for the first time there are more vacancies than people seeking jobs.
 Research by Microsoft shows that there is a shortage of suitable candidates for many of these vacancies.
 An important reason for this shortage is a lack of (digital) skilled candidates, not only for technology and IT sectors, but also for industries like (digital) marketing, graphic design and e-commerce.